rickabrac/JavaSpiderBot/README.md

 ## Installation

-• Open terminal window and navigate to project directory.
+• Open terminal window and navigate to the project directory.

 • Enter 'mvn compile assembly:single'